 In the darkest, most emotionally painful moment of my adult life, when I was lonely, broken and afraid, the Lord led me to an Old Testament book I rarely read…Job.
-He didn’t send me to Job because I, in any way resembled Job and the honor with which he handled the unprecedented personal destruction allowed by God on his life.
-I was sent to Job in order to fully grasp the righteousness and sovereignty of our great God, whether I have plenty or am in need, whether I am full of joy or lying on the floor in such great pain that it feels like emotional death.
+He didn’t send me to Job because I, in any way, exhibited the honor, grace and faithfulness of this great man.
+I was sent to Job in order to fully grasp the unimpeachable righteousness and sovereignty of our great God…whether I have plenty or am in need, whether I am full of joy or lying on the floor in such darkness and pain that it feels like emotional death.

-What an amazing disposition toward God in the midst of these horrific losses.
-What an unbelievable statement of faith, while in deep, deep despair – and with no end in sight to his misery.
-Even in what must have felt like total condemnation from God and rejection by God, Job embraced the one and only eternal truth that will remain after this world burns…God alone is sovereign in all things…and at all times…blessed be His name!
+What an amazing disposition Job had toward God in the midst of these horrific losses.
+What an unbelievable statement of faith, while in unimaginable despair – and with no end in sight to his misery.
+In what must have felt like total condemnation from, and rejection by, God, Job embraced the only truth that will remain after this world burns…God alone is sovereign, at all times and in all things…blessed be His name!

 The above passage from Job 1 absolutely destroys the perspective on “christianity” that is held by so many in the western world.
 Somehow we think that God’s purpose is to bless us and prosper us materially.
 Here, the wealthiest man in the world loses literally everything he has and loves in an instant.
 Even his wife and friends tell him that God is against him and that he should curse God and die…but he refuses.
 Job stands with God in his pain and does not abandon the faith.
 His hope is not in prosperity or even in earthly health and happiness…his hope is in God alone.
 His hope truly was in an eternal kingdom that can never, ever be shaken, ruled by the One who made all things and who promises glory, peace and joy forever to those who love him with their hearts.
 Surely God was testing Job’s heart by destroying everything…everything he held dear on this earth.
 Would we pass this test?